rng190001/SurpriseMe/README.md

   - **Personalized Recommendations:** Get suggestions based on key factors like age, gender, relationship, occasion, hobbies, and budget.
   - **Interactive Chatbot:** Users can interact with a chatbot to easily find gift ideas, narrowing down options through a conversation.
   - **User-Friendly Design:** A clean and intuitive interface.
-  - **Gift Links & Images:** Each recommendation comes with the gift title, gift description, approximated price range, and lastly the link to the gift.
+  - **Recommeded Gifts:** Each recommendation comes with the gift title, gift description, approximated price range, and lastly the link to the gift.
   - **NLP Techniques & Models:**
       - BERT (Bidirectional Encoder Representations from Transformers) was used to create context-aware embeddings for the user queries and the dataset.
 This model captures deep relationships between words beyond surface-level similarity.
 This model then is producing a cosine similarity value that measures how similar two sentences are to each other.
       - TF-IDF was used to calculate how important a word is in the context of the gift dataset.
 This model ultimately helps us measure the similarity between the user input and gift descriptions from the gift database.